lambdaisland/kaocha/doc/09_extending.md

 Some notable parent types to inherit from

 - `:kaocha/known-key` all events we emit should eventually inherit from known-key.
-Any event we receive that is not a know-key will be propagated to the original `clojure.test/report` multimethod, for compatibility with assertion libraries that emit their own custom events and extend the multimethod to handle them.
+Any event we receive that is not a known-key will be propagated to the original `clojure.test/report` multimethod, for compatibility with assertion libraries that emit their own custom events and extend the multimethod to handle them.